c3lang/c3docs-old/docs/allfeatures.md

 3. `?:` operator, returning the first value if it can be converted to a boolean true, otherwise the second value is returned.
 4. Orelse `??` returning the first value if it is a result, the second if the first value was an optional value.
 5. Rethrow `!` suffix operator with an implicit `return` the value if it was an optional value.
-6. Dynamic calls, allowing calls to be made on the `any*` type dispatched using a dynamic mechanism.
+6. Dynamic calls, allowing calls to be made on the `any*` and interfaces dispatched using a dynamic mechanism.
 7. Create a slice using a range subscript (e.g. `a[4..8]` to form a slice from element 4 to element 8).
 8. Two range subscript methods: `[start..inclusive_end]` and `[start:length]`.
 Start, end and length may be omitted for default values.
 9. Indexing from end: slices, arrays and vectors may be indexed from the end using `^`. `^1` represents the last element.
 This works for ranges as well.